 Date of this Version

-Abby Wood, Ann M. Ravel, and Irina Dykhne, "Fool Me Once: Regulating "Fake News" and other Online Advertising" (April 2018).
+Abby Wood and Ann M. Ravel, "Fool Me Once: Regulating "Fake News" and other Online Advertising" (September 2018).
 University of Southern California Legal Studies Working Paper Series.
 Working Paper 261.